surpher/PactSwift/README.md

           XCTAssertEqual(users.first?.lastName, "Tester")
         }

+        // #9 - Always run the callback.
+Run it in your successful and failing assertions!
-        // #9 - Notify MockService we're done with our test, else your Pact test will time out. done()
+        // Otherwise your test will time out. done()
       }
     }